fungg0/tp/docs/UserGuide.md

 ### Personalization: `set`

-`set`: Personalises the bot for the user.
+`set`: Personalises the bot for the user

-- Sets the **name of the user and their current studying semester** for FAP.
+- Sets the **name of the user and their current studying semester** for FAP
 - **By default**, Name is set to `Anonymous`, Current Semester is set to `1`

 Format: `set n/NAME curr/CURR_SEM`

 `NAME` represents the name of the user

-`CURR_SEM` represents the current semester (From 1-8) the user is currently in.
+`CURR_SEM` represents the current semester (From 1-8) the user is currently in

-* `NAME` must only have alphabetic characters (either uppercase or lowercase) and optionally spaces in between.
+* `NAME` must only have alphabetic characters (either uppercase or lowercase) and optionally spaces in between
 * `CURR_SEM` must be a positive integer from 1-8, to represent the semester the user is currently in

 Example usage: